-How do real people live with von Willebrand disease (VWD)?
+How do actual people live with von Willebrand disease (VWD)?

 A VWD diagnosis comes with its own set of challenges and obstacles to overcome, but learning about others who are living well with the disease is sometimes the best medicine.
 Educating others about what you‘re going through, expecting the unexpected, and the knowledge that you‘re not alone are just a few of the things these VWD veterans have learned and are eager to share with you in these short bios.